mebusy/notes/dev_notes/Maxq.md

 ----

+ ![][1]

+As an example , consider the situation shown in Figure 1, which we will denote by s₁.

-As an example , suppose that the passenger is at R and wishes to go to B. Let the hierarchical policy we are evaluating be an optimal policy denoted by π ( we will omit the superscript \* to reduce the clutter of the notation) .
+Suppose that the passenger is at R and wishes to go to B. Let the hierarchical policy we are evaluating be an ***optimal*** policy denoted by π ( we will omit the superscript \* to reduce the clutter of the notation) .

-[][1]
+ - The value of this state under π is 10
+ - π need 10 units action  (a reward of -10)
+    - 1 unit to move the taxi to R
+    - 1 unit to pickup the passenge
+    - 7 units to move the taxi to B
+    - 1 unit to putdown the passenger
+ - When the passenger is delivered, the agent gets a reward of +20
+ - so the net value is +10